Conditional Drop Down List in Excel (Create, Sort and Use)

 Sort a Conditional Drop Down List with Ascending or Descending Order

-How to Use Conditional Drop Down List in Excel: A Practical Example
+How to Use a Conditional Drop-Down List in Excel: A Practical Example

-Let’s go through an example to understand how we can use this conditional drop-down in Excel to extract data based on a lookup value.
 In the following dataset, the Price column has been added to the primary table containing two smartphone brands and corresponding model names only.
-What we’ll do here is select a brand and the corresponding smartphone model and then display the price of the product with a lookup (XLOOKUP in this section) function.
+We’ll select a brand and the corresponding smartphone model and then display the price of the product with a lookup function.

 For example, we want to display the price of the handset ‘Xiaomi 11T’ after two selection processes from the drop-down lists.